Next: Describing an Algorithm

 Informally, an algorithm is a series of instructions which if performed in order will solve a problem.
 For an algorithm to be suitable for computer use it must possess various properties:

-produce first digit of 1/7. while there are more digits of 1/7 do produce next digit.never terminates because 1/7 cannot be expressed in a finite number of decimal places.
+never terminates because 1/7 cannot be expressed in a finite number of decimal

-is divided by n
+m is divided by n when

-and n
+m and n are negative.

 Different programming languages may well interpret this differently.Even if an algorithm satisfies the above criteria it may not be a practical way of solving a problem.
 While an algorithm may execute in a finite time it is not much use if that finite time is so large as to make solution completely impractical.
 Thus there is a lot of interest in finding `good' algorithms which generate correct solutions in a short time compared with other algorithms.
 In sorting 10,000 numbers into ascending order a `good' algorithm executing on a PC took less than a second while a `poor' algorithm took over 10 minutes.